 - First of all, that living in Andorra has a generally normal-low cost, except rent, which represents a large item in household budgets.

 - Andorra is worth around €12,000-13,000 for living and leading an acceptable and adequate life for a single person.

 - If several people live in the same home, each additional person only adds up to 0.4-0.5 of the amount prior to the total household expenditure, that is to say about € 6,000.

 - Thus, for a two person household the cost of living is about € 18,000, for one of three it is € 24,000, for one of 4 it is € 30,000 and for a five person household it is about € 36,000.

 - Considering it as a single person who shares a home, if you share the home with another person, living in Andorra is worth €9,000-10,000, somewhat lower from the initial €12,000-13,000.
 If the home is shared with three or four people, Andorra costs €8,000-9,000 per person, stabilizing in that range.

 - This is due to the price of renting a home does not vary much being 2, 3 or 4 bedrooms compared to being in a single room (one-person).
 Therefore, since rent is an important item in the budget if the home is shared the individual cost is reduced in a very relevant way.

-Finally, we remember that Andorra Insiders is a platform specialized in providing services for establish and settle in the Principality and live in Andorra.
-On the one hand, we offer advice, consulting and management to provide you with tax, legal and accounting help, both as a natural person and in your business when moving to the country.
-On the other hand, we help you find the home that best suits and suits your case at the best price, we provide you with support in banking compliance and we guide you in your day-to-day life in the Principality.
-So, our support is comprehensive and at the same time personalized, providing only the services you need in your situation.
+Finally, we remind you that Abast Global is a firm specialized in providing services for establish and settle in the Principality and live in Andorra.
+We offer advice, consultancy and management to provide you with tax, legal and accounting help both as an individual and in your business when moving to the country.
+A) Yes, our support is comprehensive and at the same time personalized, providing only the services you need in your situation.